vpstat/oci/README.md

 ## License

-Study guide for educational purposes - OCI Trainer Accreditation preparation.
+Study guide for educational purposes - OCI certification preparation.

 ---

-**Good luck with your OCI Trainer Accreditation! 🚀**
+**Good luck with your OCI certification! 🚀**